ricmatsui/rn-rating-requester/README.md

 }
 ```

+## Example

+To run the example, first run `yarn prep-example` then cd into the example directory and run as you normally would run an example project.

+NB: To run on android, you must have `$ANDROID_HOME` defined.

 ## Notes

 As of version 2.0.0 this package is compatible with both iOS and Android.

 ## Releases

+### 3.1.0
+- Added "Are you enjoying this app?" dialog before actually requesting a rating.
+- **Breaking Changes**:
+  - Callbacks are now handled differently: see callbacks section and configuration for more details.

+### 3.0.0
+- Now supports iOS native SKStoreReviewController

+### 2.0.0
-- 2.0.0 - Supports Android, requires RN v0.20.0+, and added `showRatingDialog()` thanks to [@maximilianhurl](https://github.com/maximilianhurl).
+- Supports Android, requires RN v0.20.0+, and added `showRatingDialog()` thanks to [@maximilianhurl](https://github.com/maximilianhurl).

+### 1.1.0
-- 1.1.0 - Added an optional callback to `handlePositiveEvent()` that reports on the result of the handling.
-Props to [@sercanov](https://github.com/sercanov).
+- Added an optional callback to `handlePositiveEvent()` that reports on the result of the handling.
+Props to [@sercanov](https://github.com/
+sercanov).

+### 1.0.0
-- 1.0.0 - Initial release
+- Initial release

 ## Questions?